 - otherwise: 22 months after the end of the tax year.

 - six years from the end of the accounting period.

-While certain documents may legally belong to you, we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than seven years old.
-This includes your documents if they have not been reclaimed by you within the seven-year period.
+While certain documents may legally belong to you, we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 6 years old.
+This includes your documents if they have not been reclaimed by you within the 6-year period.
 You must tell us if you require the return of any specific document or their retention for a longer period.

 You should retain documents that are sent to you by us as set out in the privacy notice, which should be read alongside these terms and conditions.